radiantlogic-v8/documentation-new/documentation/monitoring-and-reporting-guide/01-monitoring.md

 The following are the propertyID names and descriptions returned by this collector:

 - commits – a value of OK indicates the read access to ZooKeeper is successful.
 This property does NOT require a RadiantOne service to be running to return information.
 - hasChange – Has a value of true or false indicating if any changes have been made to the configuration since last polling.
 The value is true if there have been configuration changes.
 Otherwise, the value is false.
 - revision – Current ZooKeeper revision.

->**Note - This data collector does not require a RadiantOne service to be running to return information.**
+>[!note] This data collector does not require a RadiantOne service to be running to return information.

 #### Connections-info

 The connections-info data collector returns information about current connections for a given RadiantOne node.

->**Note - This data collector requires a RadiantOne service to be running to return information.**
+>[!note] This data collector requires a RadiantOne service to be running to return information.

 For each current connection, the following properties are returned.